 Considering the outlined limitations, we suggest that future research endeavors may replicate this study by comparing samples of teachers and students from different countries or regions, or different grade levels.
 This replication could help verify whether the findings regarding the indirect effect of teacher collaboration on student mathematics achievement hold consistent across different cultural and educational contexts.
 Additionally, future research efforts could adopt an experimental or quasi-experimental design, enabling a more rigorous investigation of the mediating effect of teaching practices between teacher collaboration and student mathematics achievement.
-Moreover, given that our findings highlight the role of teaching practices as a mediator between teacher collaboration and student achievement, future research could further explore the mechanisms through which teacher collaboration influences teaching practices or professional development strategies that enhance teaching practices and contribute to improved student achievement.
+Moreover, given that our findings highlight the role of teaching practices as a mediator between teacher collaboration and student achievement, future research could further explore the mechanisms through which teacher collaboration influences teaching practices and subsequently impacts student learning outcomes.
+This could involve investigating specific collaborative practices or professional development strategies that enhance teaching practices and contribute to improved student achievement.